qwe2820435o2/SceneGuide/Docker/Project containerization transformation (4).md

 ![File formating](../Material/image/Project%20containerization%20transformation%20(4)%20—%20File%20formating.png)

+**Dockerfile is divided into four parts:**
+1. basic image information
+2. maintainer information
+3. image operation instructions
-Dockerfile is divided into four parts: basic image information, maintainer information, image operation instructions, and container startup execution instructions.
+4. container startup execution instructions.

 At the beginning, the name of the image on which it is based must be specified, and then the maintainer information will generally be specified.